GuilhermeBorges3Ddev/NEXTJS_AND_REACT_GUIDE/README.md

 | reducer.js | `Receive a state and an action to trigger a new value for the state`    |
 | types.js   | `Typed data consts which can be used in reducer.js or action.js files`  |

-To complete the understanding about these project, the **PostsProvider** exposes the <u>postsState</u> and the <u>postDispatch</u>; the state has the posts content and the dispacth method is used to dispatch an action, who triggers the posts all over the layout, see the following code to understand:
+To complete the understanding about these project, the **PostsProvider** exposes the <u>postsState</u> and the <u>postDispatch</u>; the state has the posts content and the dispatch method is used to dispatch an action, who triggers the posts all over the layout, see the following code to understand:

 `useEffect(() => {
 Actions.loadPosts(postsDispatch);